delivery0app/delivery/README.md

 4. Use username and password as 'admin' to login to demo (see below).

 ## About the application
-Application for managing delivery orders of goods from point A to point B. It uses an relational database (PostgreSQL) to store the data.
+Application for managing delivery orders of cargo from point A to point B. It uses an relational database (PostgreSQL) to store the data.
 If your database connection properties work, you can call some REST endpoints defined in ```com/factglobal/delivery/controllers``` on **port 8080**. (see below) However, first, you need to authenticate as an Admin, Courier or Customer.

 Example:
 ###  Authenticate as an Admin